 Lakers sign JR Smith ahead of NBA restart

-Free-agent guard JR Smith has signed a contract with the Los Angeles Lakers for the rest of the season, the team announced Wednesday.
+Free agent guard JR Smith signed a contract with the Los Angeles Lakers for the rest of the season, the team announced Wednesday.
 Terms of the deal were not released.

+The Lakers and Smith reportedly discussed a deal since starting guard Avery Bradley opted out of the season restart in order to stay with his family.
+"In terms of what he brings to the table, just the experience factor," Lakers coach Frank Vogel said Wednesday.
+"I mean, this guy is a big-time player.
+He's proven it over the course of his career.
+We know he can help us.

 His last full season came in 2017-18 with the Cavaliers, when he averaged 8.3 points and 2.9 rebounds in 80 games (61 starts) in LeBron James' final season before he left to join the Lakers.
 In Game 1 of the NBA Finals that year, Smith infamously lost track of the score in a gaffe that ultimately led to Cleveland losing to Golden State in overtime.
 Across 14-plus seasons, Smith has career averages of 12.5 points and 3.2 rebounds in 971 games (395 starts).